Code-Institute-Submissions/MS1-8MegStick/README.md

 Accessibility was checked at https://www.webaccessibility.com/

-Responsiveness was checked thought using the Google dev tools and the https://www.responsinator.com/
+Responsiveness was checked thought using the Google dev tools and [www.responsinator.com](https://www.responsinator.com/?url=https%3A%2F%2Fpaulwheatcroft.github.io%2FMS1-8MegStick%2Findex.html)

 A code review was posted in the Code Institute peer-code-review channel.
 Following feedback I changed the footer logo image to link back to the Releases page.